What is the role of the news media in society?

 1. The Free Press Model

-To start with let’s look at what I call the Free Press Model—it is a kind of ideal for the news media in western liberal democracies.
+To start with let’s look at the Free Press Model—it is considered the ideal for the news media in western liberal democracies.
 In this model, the news media typically has five main roles:

-- To push for social, economic and political change.
+- Advocate for Change: To push for social, economic and political change.
 The media can shine a light on problems faced by society—like racism or homelessness—and suggest ways to solve those problems.
 The press may thus have an influence on government policy.

-In order to fulfill the five roles of the press in this model—information provider, information gatekeeper, advocate of change, watchdog and community platform—effectively, the news media needs to have a few qualities, namely:
+In order to fulfill the five roles of the press in this model—information provider, information gatekeeper, advocate of change, watchdog and community platform—effectively, the news media must have a few qualities, namely:

 - The reporting must be accurate and impartial; and information should be confirmed and fact-checked before being presented to the public